-3The base utility, v, also captures the effects of the disutility associated with interruptions during a program.
-Specifically, the effect of an increase (a decrease) in the nuisance cost of a non-program break on a viewer's utility can be captured by lowering (raising) the base utility.
+9The gross utility v can capture how interruptions during a program affect a viewer.
+Specifically, the effect of an increase (a decrease) in the nuisance cost of a commercial on a viewer's utility can be captured by lowering (raising) the gross utility.
+Note that, in this formulation, tune-ins also create a nuisance.